Energy, Environment, IWD2026, nuclear energy, nuclear fusion

 As momentum builds around the commercialization of fusion, the nuclear energy industry is beginning to lay the groundwork for the partnerships, infrastructure strategies and delivery models that will shape its path forward.
-Our senior vice president and global energy practice lead, Jennifer Obertino, dives into the themes and questions the fusion community is preparing to explore at the upcoming FusionX conference in Munich.
-From scaling beyond pilots to establishing the collaborative frameworks needed to support a fusion-powered future, our industry leaders explore what it will take to move fusion from scientific breakthroughs to practical application.
+AECOM’s senior vice president and global energy practice lead, Jennifer Obertino, explores the themes and questions shaping the next phase of fusion commercialization — from scaling beyond pilots to establishing the collaborative frameworks needed to support a fusion-powered future.

-As someone who’s spent their career at the intersection of energy innovation and delivery, I know that the path from first-of-a-kind (FOAK) pilot to real-world deployment is never straightforward.
+Recently, I joined industry leaders from Type One Energy and Tennessee Valley Authority (TVA) on a panel to discuss the role of partnerships in advancing fusion.
+As someone who’s spent my career at the intersection of energy innovation and delivery, I know that the path from first-of-a-kind (FOAK) pilot to real-world deployment is never straightforward.
 It’s a journey that demands technical excellence, trust, transparency, and a willingness to learn, grow and collaborate with others on our collective path to a resilient energy future.

 The power of partnerships

 No single organization can take on the monumental task of delivering power at the scale, speed or certainty that our current and future energy needs demand.
-At AECOM, we’ve learned that our greatest impact comes when we act as an integrator: bringing together manufacturers, distributors, regulators and communities to orchestrate the complex dance of delivering clean energy to those who need it most.
-Our goal is to interconnect all the moving pieces into one harmonized system, helping all our clients turn promising pilots into scalable, profitable programs.
+At AECOM, our role is to act as an integrator: bringing together manufacturers, distributors, regulators and communities to orchestrate the complex task of delivering clean energy to those who need it most.
+Our goal is to connect all the moving pieces into one coordinated system, helping clients turn promising pilots into scalable, profitable programs.

-At FusionX, I’ll be sharing the stage with Charlie Baynes-Reid, general counsel and CFO of Type One Energy, Tony Williams, vice president for the Sequoya Nuclear Plant at TVA, and moderator Amy Roma, partner and nuclear energy specialist at Hogan Lovells.
-Together, we’ll explore what it really takes to accelerate fusion’s path to commercialization.
-We’ll explore how wide-scale adoption is about more than adopting new technologies and building resilient infrastructure.
-It’s about strengthening frameworks for partnership that shorten timelines, reduce risk, and give investors and communities the confidence to believe in fusion’s promise.
+In that panel discussion, I spoke alongside Charlie Baynes-Reid of Type One Energy and Tony Williams of TVA.
+Together, we explored what it really takes to accelerate fusion’s path to commercialization — and why wide-scale adoption is about more than advancing new technologies and building resilient infrastructure.
+It is about strengthening partnership frameworks that shorten timelines, reduce risk, and give investors and communities the confidence to believe in fusion’s promise.

 Scaling from pilots to programs

-I’m especially excited to talk about our work with Type One Energy and TVA on the Infinity Two fusion stellarator project — an auspicious collaboration that’s already demonstrating how utilities, innovators and integrators can move faster by working together.
+I’m especially focused on our work with Type One Energy and TVA on the Infinity Two fusion stellarator project — a collaboration that is already demonstrating how utilities, innovators and integrators can move faster by working together.
 Pending continued development and regulatory approvals, the preliminary design of this fusion power plant has the potential to supply TVA with reliable, carbon-free power.
-We’ll discuss lessons learned and why speed-to-permit is the new currency in energy infrastructure.
+These experiences reinforce that speed to permit is becoming the new currency in energy infrastructure.

-As preliminary design engineering partners, out role is to translate fusion ambition into practical, site-ready infrastructure.
-Our teams guide clients through regulatory mazes, align diverse stakeholders and sustain project momentum even when conditions are challenging.
+As preliminary design engineering partners, our role is to translate fusion ambition into practical, site-ready infrastructure.
+Our teams guide clients through regulatory processes, align diverse stakeholders and sustain project momentum even when conditions are challenging.

 Building the pathway to the future of fusion energy